Sir Robert Menzies Memorial Scholarships in Law

 3.2 The letter of award will specify the university where the award will be tenable, the course and the period for which it may be held.

-3.4 The recipient agrees to participate in a network of Menzies scholars and fellows, as appropriate.
+3.4 The recipient agrees to participate in a network of Menzies Foundation scholars and fellows, as appropriate.

 3.5 The Foundation reserves the right to make no award in a particular year.

-4.1 Candidates must be Australian citizens, have been resident in Australia for at least five of the last ten years, and be available in person for interview in Melbourne at the time of selection in mid-October 2016.
+4.1 Candidates must be Australian citizens, have been resident in Australia for at least five of the last ten years, and be available for interview at the time of selection in mid-October 2016.

 4.2 At the time of application, candidates must hold a law degree with an academic record in law that is equivalent to a First Class Honours Degree, normally from an Australian university.